vega/vega-lite/CONTRIBUTING.md

 - For small fixes, please feel free to submit a pull request.
 Don't worry about creating an issue first.

 - For major changes, please discuss it with the community via a GitHub issue first.
 This will help us coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
-  - One way to use GitHub for this purpose is to submit a pull request (PR) with a "WIP" (work in progress) label.
+  - One way to use GitHub for this purpose is to submit a pull request (PR) with a ":construction: WIP" (work in progress) label.

 - Generally we name a branch using this pattern `<your 2-3 letters initial>/<topic>`.
 For example, @kanitw's branch regarding scale type might be called `kw/scale-type`.